App Seasonality: Trends & Tips for the Holiday Season

 If you’re unsure about updating your creatives for the holiday season, run A/B tests (or A/B/B tests) on Google Play or the App Store to test out your seasonal messaging on a smaller audience, without committing all of your branding to a holiday theme.

-How to use Apple’s in-app events for the holidays (iOS 15)
+How to use in-app events to increase visibility during the holiday season

-As of October 27th, in-app events are now available within the App Store.
 In-app events are timely events within games and apps, such as challenges or competitions, live-streamed experiences, movie premieres, and more.
-You can now feature these events directly within your app listing on the App Store, giving you a new way to reach current, lapsed, and potential customers alike.
+You can now feature these events directly within your app listing on the App Store and Google Play, giving you a new way to reach current, lapsed, and potential customers alike.
 They may also help in getting your app featured, allowing for additional App Store visibility.
-Consider using Apple’s in-app events for the holiday season this year.
+Consider using in-app events for the holiday season this year.

 Which apps are most affected by end-of-year seasonality?